rweigel/phys260/Capacitance/Capacitance.md

    \ifsolutions
     **Answer**: In region 3., the field points in the radial direction and inward: $\ds E_r = -\frac{\lambda }{2\pi\epsilon_o}\frac{1}{r} = -\frac{Q/L}{2\pi\epsilon_o}\frac{1}{r}$

     The field is zero in all other regions.
+This can be shown using the technique given in the challeng problem.
    \else
    \vspace{8em}
    \fi